Do you know who people visits your website every day and where they come from?

 Low traffic from organic search

-Optimize your content for search engines by working on a keyword strategy, boosting your site layout, and adding Meta descriptions.
+Optimize your content for search engines by working on a keyword strategy, boosting your site layout, and adding meta descriptions.
+Reach out to the WSI Team for help with ranking better in search results.

 Behavior reporting refers to what users do when they visit your site.
 The pages they visit, the average visit duration and the bounce rate (single page visits).
 What are your most popular pages?
 How long are users viewing each page?
 Are users leaving after viewing only one webpage?